re-utils/docs/src/content/docs/concurrency/semaphore.md

   console.log('[' + performance.now().toFixed(1) + 'ms]', ...args);
 };

-// Creates a semaphore with 2 permits
+// Creates a semaphore with 2 permits and internal queue size of 200
-// Each permit allows a task to access resource or to perform an operation concurrently const sem = semaphore.init(2);
+// Each permit allows a task to access resource or to perform an operation concurrently const sem = semaphore.init(2, 100);

 // Example task
 const runTask = async (id: number) => {
+  if (semaphore.full(sem)) {
+    // Internal queue is full
+    // Handle error somehow
+  }

   // Acquire a permit or wait until a permit is available await semaphore.acquire(sem);